-9.1.6 LTS Global Parameters - Event Definitions
+10.1.6 LTS Global Parameters - Event Definitions

-In terms of events statistics, MU+ LTS distinguishes events associated with extremes (maxima) of instantaneous variables (e.g. water level, discharge, mass transport), and intermittent (i.e. discontinuous) events where accumulated values (e.g. volume, pollution mass) and durations are calculated.
+In terms of events statistics, MIKE+ LTS distinguishes events associated with extremes (maxima) of instantaneous variables (e.g. water level, discharge,

-In order to perform statistical analysis on extreme events (maxima), MU+ LTS analyses the respective time series and identifies independent extreme events.
-For instantaneous variables (e.g. water level, discharge, concentration, etc.), the event identification must consider time between consecutive extreme events and the "depth" of the local minima in order to eliminate dependent maxima and "noise" caused by numerical instabilities, a nearby pump action, etc. In other words, MU+ LTS applies two interevent criteria to identify independent extreme events:
+In order to perform statistical analysis on extreme events (maxima), MIKE+LTS analyses the respective time series and identifies independent extreme events.
+For instantaneous variables (e.g. water level, discharge, concentration, etc.), the event identification must consider time between consecutive extreme events and the "depth" of the local minima in order to eliminate dependent maxima and "noise" caused by numerical instabilities, a nearby pump action, etc. In other words, MIKE+LTS applies two interevent criteria to identify independent extreme events:

 - 1. Interevent time criterion dT_c : Two successive events (i.e. peak occurrences) are considered independent if the time between the two events is larger than dT_c .
 This parameter is considered for all statistics of instantaneous values, i.e. level, flow, velocity, and concentration. - 2.
-Interevent level criterion p_c ($0 < p_c < 1$): Two successive events are independent if the level between the events is smaller than pc times the lower of the two events.
+Interevent level criterion p_c (0 < p_c < 1): Two successive events are independent if the level between the events is smaller than pc times the lower of the two events.
 This is a threshold for the ratio between the lowest minimum value between two peaks and the lower peak.

-MU+ LTS considers two successive events as independent only if both criteria (1) and (2) are fulfilled.
+MIKE+ LTS considers two successive events as independent only if both criteria (1) and (2) are fulfilled.
 This means that two peaks are independent if the time between them is longer than dT_c AND if the lowest minimum between the two peaks is smaller than the value of the smaller peak multiplied with p_c .

 Both for peak statistics and for accumulated flow statistics, two events are always considered as independent if the computation has been stopped in between by the specified stop criteria.
-Thus, specification of a very long dT - longer than any individual event to be simulated would result in the number of peak values and the number of accumulated discharges and duration corresponding exactly to the number of simulated events.
+Thus, specification of a very long dT-longer than any individual event to be simulated would result in the number of peak values and the number of accumulated discharges and duration corresponding exactly to the number of simulated events.

-Each MU+ LTS simulation job contains at least one statistical event.
-In some cases, several events may be identified within one MU+ LTS Job.
+Each MIKE+ LTS simulation job contains at least one statistical event.
+In some cases, several events may be identified within one MIKE+ LTS Job.